strangebuzz/cache-watcher/README.md

 Now that you have built or downloaded the program, let's try it.
 If you run it without argument, it will display the help message.
-If you are at the root of your Symfony application you can start to watch your project files with the following command:
+If you are at the root of your Symfony application, you can start to watch your project files with the following command:

 ```terminal
 $ sfcw .